tatien777/AnalysisSQL/readme.md

-Hi, my name is Tien (David).
+Hi, my name is Tien (David). :wave:

 In this repository, I will show step by step resolving the problem in Upmesh Analytics Code Challenge.
 Here we go !
-1. Data Warehouse:
+1. :file_folder: Data Warehouse:
 - Create schema and table: Utilizing mySQL workbench to create schema and table with its relationships.
 (I don't define any relationship because it's not required in this case)

     Look  at the ERR diagram below: